gaelpoette/extended_Speth_splitting_for_minibatch_optimizers/README.md

 ### To run eS-Adam with only the aggregator on the gradient BUT with the need to clip the squared component of the gradient
 python eS_Adam.py

-## Applicatins on MNIST are in MNIST
+## Applications on MNIST are in MNIST

 ### To run SGD
 python mnist_SGD.py